DS-NASA-61/dwad-22-project-2/README.md

 ### Logo :

-- [Adobe Express Logo Maker](https://www.adobe.com/express/create/logo) - Used to generate brand logo for website
+- [Canva](https://www.canva.cn/) - Used to generate brand logo for website

 ### Fonts :